 Why do you need visitor reserved tee times?

 Non-Member reserved tee times are not a new concept.
 They were temporarily suspended in 2019/20 to prioritise season ticket play and observe travel restrictions, however non-member green fees and café income equates to around 40% of the services turnover.

 In 2018/19, 17 tee times in the morning, and 15 in the afternoon were reserved for non-member use.

 In 2021/22, this has been reduced to 6 in the morning, and 6 in the afternoon.

 At 7 min intervals, there were 31 season ticket tee times between 7am and 1pm.
 At 10 min intervals, there are 30 season ticket times for the same period.

-We have updated our T&C’s for booking into visitor times from 72hrs to 24hrs, this is due to the average lead time for visitors booking is 3 days.
+We have updated our T&C’s for booking into non-member times to 9pm, two days in advance, this is due to the average lead time for non-members booking is 3 days.
 The previous T&C’s were preventing the service from selling a sufficient number of tee times to non-members to achieve our income targets.

 For example; if we sold two, 4 ball tee times at Belleisle in the summer in one day, this is the equivalent of 1 full paying season ticket for the full year.
-More visitors = more income = more expenditure on the golf courses to improve course condition.
+More non member green fees = more income = more expenditure on the golf courses to improve course condition.